GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-juniper-srx/index.md

 Note: The `set protocols bgp metric-out [METRIC_VALUE]` command sets the BGP metric for all neighbors, which may be undesirable.

-To list the BGP metrics of routes received by a BGP peer (GCP Cloud Router) enter the command below.
+To list the BGP metrics of routes received by a BGP peer (GCP Cloud Router), enter the command below.
 The MED is shown in the third column.

     root@vsrx# run show route receive-protocol bgp 169.254.0.1